Mona Quick Guide

 Support

-The Omen buff from Mona’s Burst has a short duration, but provides an excellent damage buff for teams that can take advantage of it.
+The Omen buff from Mona’s Burst has a short duration, but provides an excellent DMG Bonus for teams that can take advantage of it.
 Mona is also able to taunt enemies with her Skill and buff a teammate by holding TTDS.

 DPS